Alfredredbird/tookie-osint/README.md

 # 🔎 Overview (We Changed Our Logo)
 Alfred has a simple-to-use UI and is really straightforward.
 The main idea of Alfred is to discover usernames that are requested from an input.
-Alfred is successful at this task almost 90% of the time.
+Alfred is similar to the tool called Sherlock.
+It discovers all the user accounts across different websites and Alfred is successful at this task almost 80% of the time.
-Our tool was created by me and is available for your use.
+Our tool was created by me and the community and is available for your use.
 I do not take responsibility for any malicious actions and/or responsibility caused by my tool. :( Please note that Alfred was created to help new programmers or pentesters get into the world of OSINT.
 My end term goal is to make Alfred as perfect as I can and make it easy for new programmers to understand.
 Also take note that Alfred is optimized for Python 3.12.
 If you want to contribute, make a fork and make a pull request to submit your changes. :D